g-liu/colorparser/README.md

   - for HSL: `[h, s, l]`
 * String (a valid CSS color string)

+Note that `.toNamed()` will only return a String, as that is the only output format that makes sense.

 To convert a color to another color space, with an optional output format:

     var string = "a valid color string here";
     string.to<<colorspace>><<outputformat>>();
+    // Exception: .toNamed() will return a CSS color name if available.

 If `<<outputformat>>` is not specified, defaults to returning a JSON object.